shovel-org/Windows-JetBrains-Bucket/README.md

 Each IDE have all available releases.
 Pre-release versions do not contains bin property (stable release binaries will not be overriden)

-## Portable sufix
+## Portable suffix

-- All created files, which are generated (config, system, plugins, log) are moved into each application root folder `persistedConfig`
+- All created files, which are generated (config, system, plugins, log) are moved into each application root folder `profile`
 - Nothing will be saved into system path.

 TODO: